w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 ### SIP/SDP and current WebRTC API shim compatibility statement ###

-The goal of the object model {{WebRTCJSObj}} is to allow for a JavaScript shim that provides a simple mechanism for parsing and generating SDP for basic compatibility with SIP networks (capable of supporting the WebRTC wire protocols).
+The goal of the object model is to allow for a JavaScript shim that provides a simple mechanism for parsing and generating SDP for basic compatibility with SIP networks (capable of supporting the WebRTC wire protocols).

 The goal of this object based model is not to provide working JavaScript shim on top that is a 1-for-1 matching of the current WebRTC API as a shim, including all behaviors, features, bugs and expectations since the definition of the current approach is not defined enough to be able to produce that level of compatibility.
 This would be an impossible goal as a result, and would add little value.